pqwy/lru/README.md

 %%VERSION%%

-lru provides LRU caches for OCaml.
-These are size-bounded finite maps that remove the least-recently-used (LRU) bindings to maintain their size constraint.
+Lru provides weight-bounded finite maps that can remove the least-recently-used (LRU) bindings in order to maintain a weight constraint.

-The library has two implementations: one is functional, the other imperative.
+Two implementations are provided: one is functional, the other imperative.

 lru is distributed under the ISC license.